verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] I desire violently and I wait. - Anais Nin.
 - [ ] I am full of wounds and still standing on my feet.
 - [ ] Who is this man?
 And how can I hang out with him daily?
+- [ ] It may not be your fault but it's still your responsibility.